I don’t discuss Twitter very much, but I’m an avid user and have definitely experienced the benefits of having a Twitter account for my brand.

 “Buffer makes your life easier with a smarter way to schedule tweets.
 Work out all your tweets at one point in time during the day.
 Then fill up your Buffer with your tweets and Buffer schedules them for you.
 Simply keep that Buffer topped up and you will then be tweeting consistently all day round, all week long.”

 I’ve only been using BufferApp for a few days, and I love it!
+[Full Disclosure: As an affiliate, Cliff Ravenscraft receives compensation if you purchase through this link.]

 You can add tweets into your queue and top it off directly from the Buffer website itself, or you can use an extension for your browser (Chrome, Firefox or Safari) to open up a lightbox from any website, with a tweet that you can tweet immediately or put into your buffer queue, like this: